TwilioDevEd/airtng-laravel/readme.md

    http://<your-ngrok-subdomain>.ngrok.io/conference/join
    ```
 1. Configure Twilio to call your webhooks
- You will also need to configure Twilio to call your application when sms are received.
+ You will also need to configure Twilio to send requests to your application
+ when sms are received.

  You will need to provision at least one Twilio number with sms capabilities
  so the application's users can make property reservations.
 You can buy a number [right